 What is Hypoglycemia?
-Hypoglycemia is when your blood sugar drops below 70 milligrams per deciliter(mg/dL).
+Hypoglycemia is when your blood glucose levels drop below 70 milligrams per deciliter(mg/dL).

-The only way to truly know if you have low blood sugar is to check with an FDA – approved glucose meter.
+The only way to truly know if you have low blood glucose levels is to check with an FDA – approved glucose meter.
 The following are signs and symptoms to check out for;

 |pale skin||difficulty paying attention|